top of page

 Prison moms are the best.

 There are women in prison who take on the motherly role and take care of inmates.
 They are the women that pass on wisdom to the new inmates and they try to keep the peace.
 They have good intentions and usually have longer sentences to serve.
-Prison moms are underrated.
+Prison moms are under-rated.
 They help more than the correctional officers because they can relate to what inmates are going through.
 They have been incarcerated for a long time, so they know all the "shortcuts" in prison.
 They never judge and always want to help.
 They don't encourage violence or anything negative.
 They keep women's spirits high.

 When you get locked up, it's hard to know who to trust.
-There are the correctional officers, who are always watching you, and there's all the other inmates who seem to be everywhere waiting for you to make one mistake so it can become a full-fledged fight.
+There are the correctional officers, who are always watching you, and there's all the other inmates who seem to be everywhere waiting for you to make one mistake so it can become a full fledged fight.
 And then there are the prison moms—those wizened women who've been around for ages and know all the ins and outs of life inside a correctional facility.

 They're not exactly "mothers" in the strictest sense; some of them don't have children of their own.
 They're just women who take on the maternal role and know how to react accordingly when things get rough.
 Prison moms are often lifers—they’ve been behind bars for decades.
 They know all of the shortcuts and workarounds that exist within the system because they've been there for so long.